15 Nausea Causes (A Comprehensive Guide by GI Doctor)

 Prescription medicines include:

-- Scolopamine Patches (Scopace, Transderm Scop): this is a skin patch that can stay for up to 3 days.
+- Scolopamine Patches (Scopace, Transderm Scop): this skin patch can stay for up to 3 days.

 - Promethazine (Promethegan).

-Ask your doctor or your nurse about the best option for your motion sickness.
-If you are pregnant and have motion sickness, always contact your doctor as not all of the above medications are safe during pregnancy.
+Ask your doctor or nurse about the best option for your motion sickness.
+If you are pregnant and have motion sickness, always contact your doctor, as not all of the above medications are safe during pregnancy.

 2- Acid Reflux and GERD:

 Acid reflux is the regurgitation of the acid content of your stomach into the esophagus.
-Does acid reflux occur due to the? loosening? of the sphincter between your lower part of the esophagus and stomach.
+Does acid reflux occur due to the?
+Loosening? of the sphincter between the lower part of the esophagus and stomach.